olivermg/clj-starbuck/README.md

 You now have a router waiting for incoming messages on `router-ch`.
 It will use `config` to determine the next component for a message and put it onto `component-ch`.
 The corresponding component will receive the message via its own subscription channel created via `component-sub`.
-After the component is done with the message, it will be put onto `router-ch` again and the process starts again for as long as there is a next component.
+After the component is done with the message, it will be put onto `router-ch` again and the process starts again for as long as there is a next component defined.

 ### Usage